 1750 (Land Tax returns from 1781 show William Pilling paying £1.2.0d. to the proprietor, George Thornhill), Running the corn mill was *William Pilling, Yeoman (Fawkes papers) (d.1807 grave age 74), wife Phoebe, son died 1766 age 3, daughter Mary died 1790 aged 21, 2 brothers John died 1818 aged 57 & William d.
 1823 age 48.
 Grave record seem to indicate one William married Hannah Pighills died 1857 aged 53 years.
 Phoebe Pighills died 1858 aged 32

 William Pilling owned land just below Sandy Lobby on Award map of 1774.

 1756 part of map of Pool showing “mill, mill garth and killn” (from Pool Archives courtesy of Don Cole)

 1774 Date above door of Mill House on Mill Lane.
+This is the date when the mill property was advertised to let.
 (William Pilling, yeoman was running the mill at this time)

 1781 George Thornhill & William Pilling (land tax returns Pool 1781)

 (George Thornhill of Diddington, Hunts, in 1805 sold the Manor of Pool, which included farms, cottages, the water corn mill, fields and closes to Edward Armitage of Farnley Hall, Leeds, ironmaster, of Farnley Iron Co.
 (Armitage & Co) iron and coal masters.)
 Joseph Pilling born in Pool in 1767 was most likely related renting land from the Fawkes family in 1775 for 10/6d